hovhannessargsyanwebdev/Filter/README.md

 # Filter
 Local filter by four criteria

-This project locally filters mobile brands according to four criteria
+This repository locally filters mobile brands according to four criteria
 1. by brand
 2. by price